• Skip to main content

 Chimeara burning stones

 Travel websites describe the burning flames of Chimaera as "fascinating".
 They recommend the eternal fire of Lycia is a “must visit” when in the Antalya region.
 One travel writer even went as far to describe a mystical presence which mesmerized her.
-The flames burn from crevices in the rocks of the Cirali Mountains and ancient beliefs credit this location as the source of the myth of the Chimera, a ghastly creature which is composed of the parts … [Read more...]
+The flames burn from crevices in the rocks of the Cirali Mountains and ancient beliefs credit this location as the source of the … [Read more...] about The Burning Flames of Chimaera

 Gaziantep Castle : Remembering the Veterans